panther-labs/pounce/README.md

 This way the `my-icon` value will be available in all Components that use icons.

+### SSR

+SSR works out of the box with PounceJS.
+There's no need to anything in your NextJS or custom-SSR app to enable it.

 ### Performance

 Pounce is on its beta phase right now, which means that the performance is constantly getting tuned.